Professor Lizzie Barmes, MA (Oxon), BCL (Oxon), Solicitor (England and Wales) non-practicing

 • L Barmes & K Malleson, ‘The Legal Profession as Gatekeeper to the Judiciary: Design Faults in Measures to Enhance Diversity’ (2011) 74 MLR 245

-• ‘Navigating Multi-Layered Uncertainty: EU, Member State and Organizational Perspectives on Positive Action’ forthcoming in G. Healy, G. Kirton & M. Noon (eds) Equality, Inequalities and Diversity - From Global to Local (2010)
+• ‘Navigating Multi-Layered Uncertainty: EU, Member State and Organizational Perspectives on Positive Action’ in G. Healy, G. Kirton & M. Noon (eds) Equality, Inequalities and Diversity - From Global to Local (2010)

 • ‘Equality and Experimentation: The Positive Action Challenge’ (2009) 68 CLJ 623-652